 Folding.
-Fold every 30 minutes within the first three hours.
+Fold every 30 minutes within the first three hours for a total of 6 folds.
 Truth be told, I got to the fourth fold and the dough had plenty of strength, forming a nice windowpane.
 As with any kind of bread, you should never be too parochial about the folding suggested in a recipe.
 Once you’ve developed enough strength, stop folding.
 Continuing will just degas the dough.

 To be honest, having made these a few times now, I’m not convinced the dough needs this many folds.
 The hydration is so low that the gluten bonds form rather quickly.
 I’ve never gone past four folds.
 The bulk fermentation does take four to five hours though.
 With that in mind, I’d perhaps suggest doing four folds every 45 minutes instead of six every 30 as is written in the book.

 Divide and Preshape.
-Gently turn the dough onto a lightly floured surface.
-Gently tug it into a rough rectangle, then scale out four 330g pieces for 60cm baguettes, or six 220g pieces for 40cm baguettes.
-With each piece, letter fold the dough in an east-west direction, then roll it up like a jelly roll and seal the seam and ends.
+Gently turn the dough onto a lightly floured surface and tug it into a rough rectangle, then scale out four 330g pieces for 60cm baguettes, or six 220g pieces for 40cm baguettes.
+With each piece, letter-fold the dough in an east-west direction, then roll it up like a jelly roll and seal the seam and ends.
 Take care not to roll too tightly.
 Add just a little tension!
 Place seam-side-up on a well-floured couche.
 Rest for 30-45 minutes depending on how tightly you rolled the pieces.
 With this low hydration dough, you need the dough to be well-relaxed.

 Final Fermentation.
 Up to 3 hours.
 Yes, you read that correctly.
 Remember, this is a stiff dough, and after shaping, you want to give it plenty of time to relax.
 I felt my dough was ready in about an hour and a half.
 It was a really warm afternoon when I baked and I didn’t want to run the risk of over-fermenting the loaves.
 In hindsight, I probably could’ve let it go out to about two hours.
 To tell if the loaves are ready to bake, if you do the poke test, the surface should give fairly easily.
 And once you press a little deeper, the interior should have a little more tension, but it should give as well.
 Once you remove your finger, observe how the dough springs back.
 It should spring back slowly.

 Bake.
 During the last hour of final fermentation, warm up your oven to 500°F. I use a stone to bake, but you can bake on a sheet or even a dedicated baguette pan.
 Use lots of steam!
-When I bake baguettes, I use both a broiler pan that I put hot water into, plus two loaf pans that have well-soaked terry-cloth towels in them to provide a really steamy environment.
+When I bake baguettes, I use both a broiler pan that I put hot water into, plus two loaf pans that have well-soaked terry-cloth towels in them to provide a really steamy environment (NOTE: Your oven should be steamy when you place the baguettes in it).
 These are in the oven about 10-16 minutes before I pop the loaves in (allowing my oven to come back to temp).
 Quickly place your loaves in the oven, then immediately turn it down to 475°F. Bake for 12-15 minutes on steam or until the crust just starts getting color.
 Remove the steaming containers, turn down the oven to 425°F, then bake for another 12-15 minutes until the loaves turn a deep golden brown.

 Cool on rack.
 You can eat these warm!